kwkoo/kserve-yolo/README.md

 01. Set the `KUBECONFIG` environment variable to point to the new cluster

+01. Setup the ingress with certificates from Let's Encrypt

+		./scripts/setup-letsencrypt

+	Note: After the certificates have been installed, you will need to edit `kubeconfig` and comment out `.clusters[*].cluster.certificate-authority-data`

 01. Deploy OpenShift AI and its dependencies to OpenShift

 		make deploy